 - The Forum has developed and agreed on terms of reference.

-- The Forum has identified its membership criteria and is now calling for new members to join.
+- The Forum identified its membership criteria and is now calling for new members to join.

-- To continue in raise awareness of honour- based violence.
+- To continue to raise awareness of honour- based violence.

 - To continue to lobby for the adoption of coherent good practices guidelines by professionals working with vulnerable women.
 There are currently a lack appropriate risk indicators to identify vulnerable women’s risk of HBV face among the police and this is a big obstacle to the safety of women affected by HBV.

-- To continue to have regular meetings with the Home Office, Metropolitan Police, the CPS and other statutory service providers to influence good practice in services for women and to enhance the awareness of HBV amongst professionals.
+- To continue to have regular meetings with the Home Office, Metropolitan Police, the CPS and other statutory service providers to influence good practice in services for women and to enhance the awareness of HBV.

-- To strengthen co-operation with schools and local education authorities in order to raise awareness of escape routes for young people at threat to forced marriage or other forms of HBV.
+- To strengthen co-operation with schools and local education authorities in order to raise awareness of escape routes for young people at risk of forced marriage or other forms of HBV.

 - To produce written materials, including posters and flyers in different languages to raise awareness about HBV and to ensure that women at risk of HBV are aware of the services available to them.